svcostac/svcostac.github.io/_pages/about.md

 Short Bio
 --------

-I am a cloud technology freelancer with a background in cloud and distributed systems, interested in the inter-play between data science and the cloud.

-I was a Research Staff at [IBM T.J.Watson Research Center](https://www.research.ibm.com/labs/watson/) (New York), US until November 2018.
-Before moving to New York and joining IBM in January 2016 I was a postdoc researcher at [Vrije University in Amsterdam](https://www.vu.nl/en) (NL) and [Chalmers Technical University](https://www.chalmers.se/en/Pages/default.aspx) in Gothenburg (Sweden).

-I finished my graduate studies at [Politehnica University of Bucharest]() and during my Master I did an internship at INRIA in the [Myriads group](https://team.inria.fr/myriads/) in the small and yet amazing city of Rennes, France.
-During the internship I implemented a *high availablity* framework that allowed geo-distributed services to experience low latency overheads and reduced number of replica reconfigurations in a dynamic and large scale system.
-The most fun part of the project was running my designed algorithms on large-scale academic testbeds and test them with hundreds of service instances.
-This outcome gave me a taste for distributed systems research.
-I further pursued a *PhD at University of Rennes 1*, France while being lucky to frequently interact with people involved in system management for nuclear simulations at [Electricite de France](https://www.edf.fr/en/the-edf-group/who-we-are/activities/research-and-development).
-The outcome of my PhD was a resource management framework for running HPC applications (batch MPI and task farming) on a private cloud.
-I provided automated life-cycle management and used spot market algorithms for prioritizing and scaling application resources, as well as load-balacing and migration algorithms for resource placement.
-The solutions I implemented allowed more applications to share the infrastructure at the same time and incentivized scientists to better plan their computations, improving the total system utilization.
+I have experience (research staff, PhD & MSc) in distributed systems and cloud system management and exposure to data analysis, statistical modeling and machine learning algorithms.
+I am interested in solving cloud and data science related problems.

+So far I mostly focused on understanding the characteristics of cloud applications and their emerging trends, and solving issues from running them on cloud and HPC systems: performance, cost-effective resource management, resilience.
+My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
+I also use simulation tools for prototyping and testing scheduling algorithms.

+When I have free time I usually enjoy hiking, do some mountaineering training and make plans to climb mountains: Aconcagua(6,960.8m) is on my “next trip” list.

 Interests
 --------

-My interests are in automatically managing and smartly allocating resources to a wide range of cloud (migrated or native) applications, **from high performance computing** to **data analysis** and **machine learning/deep learning**, all with a dual objective: *maximizing the ROI of resources and providing a seamless user experience*.
-More recently I am interested in the inter-play between data science and cloud mechanisms in solving these problems.

-My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
-I also used simulation tools for prototyping and testing algorithms.

 Overall, my profesional activities are in the following areas: